-Mount Mercy’s Pathways to Scholarship campaign showcased these projects, along with a variety of academic achievements, vibrant poster displays and interactive demonstrations, during the Scholarship Festival on May 1.
-Learn more about the presentations by clicking the link for each panel.
+Mount Mercy’s Pathways to Scholarship campaign showcases these projects, along with a variety of academic achievements, vibrant poster displays and interactive demonstrations, during the Scholarship Festival on April 30, 2014.

 11:00 - 11:50 a.m., Betty Cherry Heritage Hall

 |• Nathan Stern & Dr. April Dirks-Bihun (Social Work): Courageous Conversations and Cross-Cultural Mentoring on a University Campus|

 |• Rebecca Louison & Dr. Dennis Dew (Psychology): Student Attributions of Causality in Academic Settings|

 |• Allison Roe & Dr. Joe Nguyen (Chemistry): Potential Sustainable Production of Biodiesel|

 12:00 - 12:50 p.m., Betty Cherry Heritage Hall